Body Wisdom

 Then I caught a glimpse of myself in the mirror’s reflection: shoulders hunched, jaw tight.
 My body was speaking, even though I hadn’t stopped long enough to notice.

-This month often carries that scattered energy—back-to-school routines, earlier sunsets, schedules filling after the looseness of summer.
+During times of transition, life often carries a scattered energy.
+Routines shift, schedules expand, and the pace subtly accelerates.
 And while my to-do list felt endless, my body was reminding me of something important: slow down, come back, listen.

 How Your Body Sends Signals